 Cutscene diving allows you to reach the bottom of a body of water, usually Lake Hylia, without using the Zora Armor.
-In an Any%, cutscene diving is especially useful, as well as crucial, for entering Lakebed Temple without the Zora Armor (click here for more information).
+In an Any%, cutscene diving is especially useful for entering Lakebed Temple without the Zora Armor (click here for more information).
 Note that nowadays there are easier methods to enter Lakebed Temple which made Cutscene Diving obsolete.

 Pull out an item or interact with something that has a cutscene.
 This most often involves either: